statsd/statsd/docs/backend_interface.md

-  The counter_rates and timer_data are precalculated statistics to simplify the creation of backends, the statsd_metrics hash contains metrics generated by statsd itself.
+  The counter_rates and timer_data are precalculated statistics to simplify the creation of backends, the statsd_metrics hash contains metrics generated by StatsD itself.
 Each backend module is passed the same set of statistics, so a backend module should treat the metrics as immutable structures.
 StatsD will reset timers and counters after each listener has handled the event.